mcneel/compute.rhino3d/docs/deploy.md

 ⚠️ _**WARNING:** This token allows anyone with it to charge your team at will.
 Do **NOT** share this token with anyone._

-## 2. Prepare Windows
+## 2. Prepare Windows Server

 To run Compute you'll need a server or virtual machine pre-installed with Windows Server 2019.

 We'll assume you're deploying Compute to one of Amazon's EC2 instances.
-There are a few things to pay attention to when setting up the instance – use this as a guide if you're using a virtual machine from another cloud provider or a physical server.
+There are a few things to pay attention to when setting up the instance – use this as a rough guide if you're using a virtual machine from another cloud provider or a physical server.

 * Start with the "Microsoft Windows Server 2019 Base" AMI.
 * The t2.medium instance type (2 vCPU, 4 GB RAM) is recommended.